Byrne State Crisis Intervention Program (Byrne SCIP)

 - Development and delivery of specialized training and overtime for officers to attend training.

-Grant Notification: To be placed on the mailing list to receive a Notice of Availability of Funds (NOAF) when funds become available, e-mail the Federal Grants Division at dac-grants@dac.state.ok.us and provide your name, agency name, mailing address, and grant name for which you want to receive the Notice of Availability of Funds.
+Grant Notification: To be placed on the mailing list to receive a Notice of Availability of Funds (NOAF) when funds become available for future applications, e-mail the Federal Grants Division at dac-grants@dac.state.ok.us and provide your name, agency name, mailing address, and grant name for which you want to receive the Notice of Availability of Funds.

 Additional Resources: